johndun/llmpipe/EXAMPLES2.md

 - Generates structured prompts from inputs/outputs definitions
 - Handles XML tag wrapping for outputs
-- Manages conversation history
-- Tracks token usage
 - Validates outputs against requirements

-This document provides comprehensive examples of using the LLMPipe library for various use cases.
+This document provides examples of using the LLMPipe library for different use cases.

 ## Basic Usage